-However, you will quickly find that it is not exactly cheap, especially if you want to use LED grow lights for plants.
+However, you will quickly find that it is not exactly cheap, especially if you want to use LED grow lights for succulents or any indoor plants.
 Although they will give you a better result, in the long run, your upkeep cost would not make it worthwhile for you.
 The only option you have is to go with fluorescent lights.

 Nowadays, there are a few different types of fluorescent lights in the market that you can use as grow lights.
-In this article, we will be looking at two of them, T8 grow light and T12 grow light, and pitting them up against each other for your benefit.
+In this article, we will be looking at two of them, T8 LED grow lights and T12 LED grow lights, and pitting them up against each other for your benefit.